Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 IDEALS -- 5 Loose coupling
 IDEALS -- 6 Single responsibility
-IDEALS = principles for microservice design if it ain't broke, don't fix it
+IDEALS = principles for microservice design idempotent = make mutations idempotent.
+A full retry of a partial failure shouldn’t corrupt/duplicate data. if it ain't broke, don't fix it
 IIFE
 immutability